William Matthew Scott: The Limping Man, filmed 1931 and 1936

 Will Scott's thriller drama, The Limping Man was called an "outstanding success", the character of Disher being expanded onstage by Franklin Dyall.
 The plot begins with a man suffering victimisation after inheriting an estate, and enlisting a detective to find out why.
 This play was a development of Scott's 1928 novel, Shadows.
-The play was revived onstage and made into two films: Creeping Shadows (1931) and The Limping Man (1936).
+The play was revived onstage and made into two films: Creeping Shadows (1931), and The Limping Man (1936).
+The 1931 film was promoted as "Even more thrilling than Bram Stoker and Edgar Alan Poe", and as "another Dracula".
 This is not the same story as Frances D. Grierson's The Limping Man (1924).
 The play went on tour and then debuted in London on Monday 19 January 1931 at the Royalty Theatre, starring Franklin Dyall, Eve Gray, Miriam Lewes and Arthur Hardy.
 It was copyrighted in the same year as a play in three acts in the United States.
 The Times review was printed the following day.
 The Daily Express review said: